-The Fusion Hybrid and Milan Hybrid generators are different from those used on the standard Fusion/Milan.
-The Fusion Hybrid and Milan Hybrid have a 110-amp generator.
+The generator for the Fusion Hybrid, Milan Hybrid and MKZ Hybrid are different from those used on the non hybrid models.
+The non Hybrid vehicles have a 110-amp generator.

 Vehicle Component Electrical Loads

 Vehicle component electrical loads are shown in the table below.
 Not all features are powered all the time, so actual vehicle loads on the power supply system will vary.